Hybrid divide-and-conquer approach for tree search algorithms: Background

 \section{Background}

-This section introduces backtracking in a way that facilitates both the design and analysis of our hybrid algorithms.
-It then discusses two exact algorithms for SAT, which can both be implemented using backtracking: DPLL and PPSZ.
-While DPLL performs better heuristically (on many instances), PPSZ-based algorithms provide the best worst-case runtime guarantee at the time of writing~\cite{biased-ppsz}.
+This section introduces SAT and a general backtracking framework, which is instantiated for two exact algorithms: DPLL and PPSZ.
+While DPLL performs better in practice on many instances, PPSZ-based algorithms provide the best worst-case runtime guarantee at the time of writing~\cite{biased-ppsz}.
 The section ends with an explanation of the hybrid divide-and-conquer method.